-At its sole discretion CAA may elect to delegate the authority to undertake engineering compliance inspections to DDHs within the applicant's design organisation.
+CAA has discretion to delegate the authority to undertake engineering compliance inspections to DDHs within the applicant's design organisation.
 As engineering compliance inspections for aircraft interiors are generally more complex than other compliance inspections, these inspections are not typically delegated.